 Individual exercises are designed to strengthen particular muscles or muscle groups.
 Usually, larger muscle groups are exercised first, then smaller ones.
 Usually a person starts with the legs, then exercises the upper back, chest, shoulders, and then the arms.
 Maximum benefit is obtained by exercising at a high workload, but not necessarily to failure.
 Failure is defined as the point at which it is impossible to do another repetition while using the correct technique.

 To continue to increase strength and muscle mass, once the recommended tension time is achieved with good technique, weight should be increased to the maximum at which the person can maintain or be challenged again with the same tension time.
-Recommended tension time is ideally 40 to 60 seconds for the upper body and, because the lower body has greater endurance, about 60 to 90 seconds for the lower body.
+Recommended tension time is ideally 40 to 60 seconds per set for the upper body and, because the lower body has greater endurance, about 60 to 90 seconds for the lower body.
 If the goal is muscular endurance, tension time is usually about 90 to 120 seconds.
 Strength athletes, such as power lifters, respond better and favor briefer tension times of 10 to 30 seconds because the concurrently heavier loads stimulate superior strength increases, although with less muscle growth and increases in endurance.
 However, the average person should avoid such heavy training because heavier loads also increase tissue strain and thus the risk of injury.

 Frequency of exercise is a critical factor.
 Muscles start to break down when exercised heavily more often than every other day.
 The day after an adequate workout, bleeding and microscopic tears are present in muscle fibers, which is probably why muscles feel sore.
 This soreness (also called an alarm reaction) stimulates muscles to repair themselves and grow to adapt to a higher state of function.
 Exercisers should allow about 48 hours for muscles to recover after exercise.
 After very vigorous exercise, a muscle group may take several days to heal completely and thus become stronger.
 Hence, in strength training, it is usually best to alternate the muscle groups being exercised.
 An ideal schedule, for example, alternates exercise for the upper body on one day with exercise for the lower body on the next, with each muscle trained no more than twice per week.
 The more intense and the more exercise done for a muscle, the less often it should be worked.
 People who train with a very high level of intensity of effort likely should not train each muscle any more than once a week to allow for proper recovery.